Ahmad Chikh Mousa

-Ahmad Chikh Mousa (born March 20, 2000) is a Kurdish-German kickboxer.
+Ahmad Chikh Mousa (born March 20, 2000) is a German kickboxer.
 He currently competes in the featherweight division of Glory.

 As of July 2023 Chikh Mousa was the #10 ranked -67.5 kg kickboxer in the world by Beyond Kickboxing.

 Career

 Early career

 On November 11, 2017, Mousa faced Mohammed Boutasaa at Enfusion Talents 41 in Amsterdam.
 He lost the fight by unanimous decision.
 Chikh Mousa was scheduled to face Rosario Falsone at Fair FC 8.
 He won by knockout with punches in the second round.
 On March 17, 2018, Chikh Mousa defeated Johannes Peterson by technical knockout in the fourth round to capture the vacant AFSO ProAm European title.

 Chikh Mousa was scheduled to face Jeton Bajra at Enfusion Talents 69 on May 4, 2019.
 He won by technical knockout in the first round.
 Chikh Mousa was scheduled to face Ilias Darrazi at Big Game 3 on March 23, 2019.
 He won the fight by unanimous decision.
 Chikh Mousa was scheduled to face Khalid El Moukadam at Enfusion 91 on November 11, 2019.
 He lost the fight by decision.

 Chikh Mousa was scheduled to face Awos Mansor at Enfusion Xtreme Stand Up 8 on June 5, 2022.
 He won the fight by unanimous decision.
 Chikh Mousa faced Artur Scherer at Enfusion Xtreme Stand Up 6 in Wuppertal, Germany.
 He won by knockout in the first round with punches.